lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 > Many production pipelines have only one output, but for demonstration purposes, here you see two.

-### Counting the number of times each track has been played[¶](https://backstage.spotify.net/docs/data-engineering-golden-path/part-2-creating-and-running-a-data-pipeline/7-lets-start-coding/#counting-the-number-of-times-each-track-has-been-played)
+### Counting the number of times each track has been played

 Let’s start by reading the `EndContentFactXT` data and convert them to `EndContentFact`: